In Training Membership

 SRI provides an ideal forum for young investigators to present the results of their research endeavors, in both oral and poster format, to a wide audience of peers and established colleagues, it generates an environment where critical but informal feedback is fostered, where collaborative partnerships are made, and where networking and interaction flourishes.

-In Training Members are a crucial part of the Society, and during the 2013 Strategic Planning Retreat, it was determined that a stronger emphasis be put on In Training Members.
+In Training Members are a crucial part of the Society, and SRI's Strategic Plan continuously determines that a strong emphasis should be put on In Training Members.
 There are many benefits and opportunities for trainees to gain during their time with SRI.
-We are continuously looking for more ways to involve trainees in Annual Meeting programming, career development opportunities and much more!

-Are you a current in-training member with a training end date between July 1, 2022 and June 30, 2023?
+Are you a current in-training member with a training end date between July 1, 2023 and June 30, 2024?
 If so, you may qualify for a 50% discount when you apply to become a Regular SRI Member!
 To apply to become a Regular member, please visit our website here to login and fill out the application.
 Membership dues fees will be reflected in your checkout page at the end of the application.
-While this will be available each year, for those who have completed training the previous year, the offer is renewable one-time only and will only be in effect until December 1 of any given year.
+Please note: the offer is renewable one-time only.
 For additional information or questions, please contact the SRI office at info@sri-online.org.

 Chair